 They receive private funding through alumni donations, faculty research grants, and tuition fees.
 American students enjoy studying in private institutions in the USA for their technological resources, research facilities, and small class sizes.

 Unusual and innovative academic programs may be found on private university campuses.
 Some of the most competitive and selective institutions of higher education in the United States are private.

-These institutions may follow state-wide admission requirements, or have their own individual requirements.
-Many times, class sizes at public universities are larger, but are less costly than private institutions.
+These institutions may follow state-wide admission requirements or have their own individual requirements.
+Many times, class sizes at public universities are larger but are less costly than at private institutions.

 Community College or Junior College